Boygenius

-Boygenius (stylized in all lowercase) is an American indie rock supergroup formed in 2018 by Julien Baker, Phoebe Bridgers, and Lucy Dacus.
-Their self-titled debut EP was written and recorded at Sound City Studios in Los Angeles.
-On January 18, 2023, the band announced their debut studio album, The Record, with a release date of March 31.
+Boygenius (stylized as boygenius) is an American indie rock supergroup consisting of American singer-songwriters Julien Baker, Phoebe Bridgers, and Lucy Dacus.
+They debuted with their self-titled EP in 2018, and then returned after a hiatus with their debut studio album, The Record (2023), which was both a critical and commercial success, winning the members three Grammy Awards and one Brit Award.
+Labeled an "instant classic" by NME, it topped the charts in the UK, Ireland and the Netherlands, and peaked at number four on the U.S. Billboard 200.
+Their second EP, The Rest, was released on October 13, 2023.
+The group is currently on hiatus.

 History

 2018: Formation, EP, and tour

-Bridgers has called the formation of the group "kind of an accident," wherein each of the members were simply fans of each other's work and then became friends.
+Bridgers called the formation of the group "kind of an accident," wherein each of the members were simply fans of each other's work and then became friends.
 Both Dacus and Bridgers had opened for Baker on separate tours in 2016, and they all ran in similar circles as young up-and-coming performers navigating the indie scene.

-The three became close, and they shared frustration at constantly being compared to each other as "women in rock" despite their considerably different musical styles.
+The three became close and shared frustrations of constantly being compared to each other as "women in rock" despite their considerably different musical styles.
 Dacus has commented that the idea of women in music "should not be remarkable whatsoever," with Bridgers adding, "it's not a genre."
-Each has spoken on the tendency of the music industry to pit women against each other, and the group was formed in part to reject this idea.
+Each has spoken on the tendency of the music industry to pit women against each other, and the group was formed in part to reject this.
 "I hope people see the three of us and know there isn't competition," Dacus has said.
 "You don't have to compete with your contemporaries.
 You can make something good with people you admire."

 Baker had joked to Dacus years before about a "pipe dream" that they could one day all form a band.
-The three decided to book a co-headlining tour in early 2018, and they originally planned to record a single or a cover so that they could perform something together on stage.
-Upon meeting up that summer, however, they found themselves overwhelmed with ideas, and they ended up forming the band, writing, recording, and self-producing the Boygenius EP in four days, with the process involving almost exclusively women.
+The three decided to book a co-headlining tour in early 2018, and they originally planned to record a single or cover so that they could perform something together on stage.
+Upon meeting up that summer, they found themselves overwhelmed with ideas, and they ended up forming the band, writing, recording, and self-producing the Boygenius EP in four days, with the process involving almost exclusively women.

 Each brought one full song and one incomplete idea with them to the group.
-They sought to create an environment free of the competitiveness and "bravado" they had often encountered in previous experiences, and they have remarked that the absence of adult men in the process proved significant, allowing them to relate to each other openly without constantly having to explain themselves.
+They sought to create an environment free of the competitiveness and "bravado" they had often encountered in previous experiences, and they have remarked that the absence of men in the process proved significant, allowing them to relate to each other openly without constantly having to explain themselves.
 The record was met with universal acclaim from critics and audiences alike; it was named the 12th best album of 2018 by NPR Music, despite being only an EP.
 Their subsequent tour that November saw them performing all across the U.S., as well as on Late Night with Seth Meyers and the Tiny Desk.